IliaOzhmegov/TradingNeuralNetwork/README.md

 **Conclusion**

 Classic Statistical approaches to Time Series data are really good to analize the structure of the data.
-But they are generally  give poor prediction results, especially the case of non-stationary data.
+But they generally  give poor prediction results, especially the case of non-stationary data.
 Even after we try to induce the stationarity to the data - the models still don't perform well.
 One of the possible applications of these methods are for short time windows.
 Classic statistical methods might be more suitable for short term spans.